Home Compare FPE3.DE vs SHW

 Fuchs vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-Fuchs SE leads structurally, with valuation as the clearest single gap between the two profiles.
-The Sherwin-Williams Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Fuchs SE carrying a narrow edge on growth.
+The Sherwin-Williams Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON